Helensburgh, New South Wales: History

-The duplicated curved railway platform is a rare remainder of early railways.
-The old Helensburgh railway station and line was covered in earth until recent years but has been partially uncovered for historical purposes.
+The duplicated curved railway platform is a rare reminder of early railways.
+The old Helensburgh railway station and the line were covered in the earth until recent years but has been partially uncovered for historical purposes.

 East of Helensburgh is the older locality of Lilyvale a one-time railway construction camp, fettler, timber and orcharding settlement that had its own railway station and once supported its own Metropolitan hotel, shops and post office but is now mostly part of the Royal National Park and Garawarra State Conservation Area and returned to bush.
 Lilyvale became a satellite settlement when Helensburgh grew larger.
 Lilyvale and the Metropolitan Colliery in Helensburgh were directly linked by the original railway and after the railway was diverted in 1914, mine workers could walk the abandoned railway line and tunnels.
 Helensburgh and Lilyvale Workmen's Club, now merged as Tradies, Helensburgh, was founded in 1896.
 From the 1950s to 1970s, Lilyvale Mushrooms operated in the abandoned railway tunnels.
 Lilyvale railway station was closed in 1989 when the railway was electrified.

 On the southwest fringe of Helensburgh is the locality of Blue Gum Forest, formerly a rural area.

 A mural depicting miners is at the starting point of the old line.